icon BELTOWER

 You can call your own call changes or Beltower can call random call changes, in addition to the pre-selected changes from the Call Changes Editor.

-You can call your own touches, including spliced, and Beltower will remember the calling, so that you can review and/or edit it - handy when it doesn't turn out as planned.
+You can call your own touches, including spliced and special calls, and Beltower will remember the calling, so that you can review and/or edit it - handy when it doesn't turn out as planned.
 You can also start a touch from call changes (manual, random or pre-selected) or you can start ringing part way through an existing touch.

 You can choose when to enter your calls: either at (or about) the selected voiced call time or up to a whole lead before.